HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4454.md

 ### Implementer Instructions

 * Each Batch Analyses bundle is an evaluation of a single batch of an active substance or a single batch of a drug product.
+* Tests and the stages within them should be entered in the XML bundle in the order in which they should be displayed.
+* The combination of Specification Title, Specification Subtitle and Specification Version is assumed to be unique across all Specifications.

 ### Representation in FHIR